An-Yay/pokeem/README.md

 # Poke-Em
+# Honestly it isn't functioning properly as of now, will update and fix things soon

 The app that enables you to balance your use of digital devices with the aid of friends and family.

 ## 🧐 What is the app about?